Quantennetzgraphique/Ila-Island-map/README.md

 Imaginary map for Ila Island.

 The island is at the position of Yamato Bank in the middle of Japan Sea, with land area close to Switzerland.
-It is divided to 12 provinces, which compose of cities and counties, which then compose of wards, towns and villages.
+It is divided to 12 provinces, which compose of cities and counties, which then compose of wards, towns and villages, which are then divided to avenues, blocks and settlements.

 The capital city is Waçiu, and the largest city is Foçiu.
 The highest peak is Áişhám, the largest lake is Aşíwara Qo, the longest river is Lák Şý, and the largest resort is Jiáŋlǝm Kauŋyen.